This 3-part video series introduces evidence based practice and teaches you to evaluate and incorporate research into your nursing.

 Video 1: Information Literacy: Make Your Nursing Practice Better and Easier

-This introductory webinar discusses the nature of evidence, and how evidence is used to inform our health care decisions.
-By the end of this webinar, participants will be able to: recognize clinical issues that require evidence; define the term evidence; discuss the rationale for why evidence is needed in practice; and identify multiple sources of evidence.
+This introduction discusses the nature of evidence, and how evidence is used to inform our health care decisions.
+By the end of the video, participants will be able to: recognize clinical issues that require evidence; define the term evidence; discuss the rationale for why evidence is needed in practice; and identify multiple sources of evidence.

 Video 2: The Map to Evidence: How to Access and Evaluate Evidence Effectively and Efficiently

-This second webinar guides participants through the maze of evidence and provides a road map for accessing evidence and evaluating its quality.
-By the end of this webinar, participants will be able to: differentiate between research articles, other types of scholarly articles, and non-scholarly articles; select information by articulating and applying criteria for evaluating both the information and its sources; practice retrieving scholarly articles from a variety of reliable sources.
+This video guides participants through the maze of evidence and provides a road map for accessing evidence and evaluating its quality.
+By the end, participants will be able to: differentiate between research articles, other types of scholarly articles, and non-scholarly articles; select information by articulating and applying criteria for evaluating both the information and its sources; practice retrieving scholarly articles from a variety of reliable sources.

 Video 3: Asking and Answering Clinical Questions: PICO That!

-This last seminar in the beginner series guides participants through the process of transforming clinical issues into searchable questions in order to retrieve the evidence needed to address those issues.
-By the end of this webinar, participants will be able to: identify the components of a PICO question; create a PICO question based on a clinical issue; and discuss how to integrate evidence with clinical expertise, patient preferences and values, and health care resources to implement practice changes.
+This last video guides participants through the process of transforming clinical issues into searchable questions in order to retrieve the evidence needed to address those issues.
+By the end, participants will be able to: identify the components of a PICO question; create a PICO question based on a clinical issue; and discuss how to integrate evidence with clinical expertise, patient preferences and values, and health care resources to implement practice changes.

 Questions?
 Contact Dr. Leah Phillips, Director of Research, at firstname.lastname@example.org or 780-484-8886.